moliver28/research-handbook/content/handbook/ceo/chief-of-staff-team/_index.md

 #### Important to the CEO

-The CEO will have other projects that come up that he will task the Office of the CEO with, such as following up on something or carrying on a conversation on his behalf.
+The CEO will have other projects that come up that they will task the Office of the CEO with, such as following up on something or carrying on a conversation on their behalf.

 Examples of tasks or initiatives that are important to the CEO: